 Honest Paws has recently developed CBD infused peanut butter to satisfy Fido's taste buds.
-Of course, Honest Paws cultivates only the best all-natural ingredients which ensure the product's safety and allows pet parents to rest easy knowing they are giving their dog the absolute greatest CBD peanut butter available.
-The peanut butter is rich in protein and minerals and can be added to your dog's food daily if you so should choose.
+Of course, Honest Paws cultivates only the best all-natural ingredients that ensure the product's safety and allow pet parents to rest easy, knowing they are giving their dog the absolute best-quality CBD peanut butter available.
+The peanut butter is rich in protein and minerals and can be added to your dog's food daily if you so choose.

 Suggested Serving Size: